iltommi/qdb-documentation/source/api/common.rst

 Error management
 ----------------

 Most success and failure conditions are based on return values.
 When an operation is successful, a function returns with the status qdb_e_ok.
-Other error messages are returned as qdb_error_t enums, which can be examined using the QDB_SUCCESS(qdb_error_t), QDB_SEVERITY(qdb_error_t) and QDB_TRANSIENT(qdb_error_t) macros.
+Other error types are returned as a value from the qdb_error_t enum, which can be examined using the QDB_SUCCESS(qdb_error_t), QDB_TRANSIENT(qdb_error_t) and QDB_SEVERITY(qdb_error_t) macros.

 If the language supports exceptions, like .NET, Python, and Java, errors are translated to exceptions.